The 2018 competition has now closed for entries. Semi-finalists will be announced shortly.

 Your idea should place the customer and their needs at the heart of the business and reflect your vision for the future of UK banking.”

-The Chartered Banker Institute is seeking nominations from amongst our 30,000 members, and also more widely from across the UK banking industry, including building societies, credit unions and others, subject to the eligibility criteria below.
-Candidates may also, if they wish, submit their own nomination.
+The Chartered Banker Institute sought nominations from amongst our 30,000 members, and also more widely from across the UK banking industry, including building societies, credit unions and others, subject to the eligibility criteria.

 Semi-finalists will be invited to present their proposal at a live semi-final on either 14th June 2018 in Manchester or 26th June 2018 in Edinburgh.
 Four finalists will then be selected from the two semi-finals to present their proposals at the live final in London, on 19th September 2018, before an invited audience of senior bankers, regulators and others, with the winner chosen by an illustrious panel of judges.

-The Chartered Banker Institute will accept self-nominations and nominations by an executive sponsor.
-In nominating an individual, the sponsor is indicating that they believe the nominee is an individual of outstanding potential, emerging as a future leader in the UK banking industry, and a role model for customer-focused, ethical professionalism.
+The Chartered Banker Institute have accepted self-nominations and nominations by an executive sponsor.
+In nominating an individual, the sponsor indicated that they believe the nominee is an individual of outstanding potential, emerging as a future leader in the UK banking industry, and a role model for customer-focused, ethical professionalism.

 By nominating a colleague, the sponsor is also reflecting their belief that the nominee has developed a viable proposal that would improve outcomes for some or all of: customers, colleagues, counterparties, communities and the organisation they work for, and that the proposal could be realistically implemented in their organisation.